passcod/blook/2017-jan-10-monthly-update.md

   Pnecragre naq vf nccneragyl cerggl phgr.
 And with that, the last plot point of the series is concluded. {235k + 190k + 245k + 23k words}

+- {HP} The Firebird Trilogy: [Son](https://www.fanfiction.net/s/8629685/1/Firebird-s-Son-Book-I-of-the-Firebird-Trilogy), [Song](https://www.fanfiction.net/s/9646669/1/Firebird-s-Song-Book-II-of-the-Firebird-Trilogy), and [Fury](https://www.fanfiction.net/s/10373959/1/Firebird-s-Fury-Book-III-of-the-Firebird-Trilogy).
+  Despite claiming, as is usual, that all belongs to Rowling, this fic really only uses the characters and some general elements of plot.
+The universe is one of the most original I have ever read.
+It is an utterly different world, and extremely well built and detailed.
+Not content to be defined over a few departure points, it is rich of several dozen centuries of history with a particular focus, due to the story, around Europe, the British Isles, and the Americas.
+But this world is dark and cruel and bleak, and that itself is a terrible understatement.
+Content warnings for sexual and otherwise abuse, exploitation, horror... and yet that feels like too little said.
+It is a very good work.
+It surpasses many original, published, novels I have read in the genre.
+But while it hooked me and wouldn't let me go as I devoured it, each further installment shook me deeper.
+Even with an active imagination and few of the 'moral' blockers on thought most my peers have, this world and its inhabitants shocked me in their depravity and casual evil, but most importantly, in the way it showed every single cause and character as believing they were in the right, even while performing and perpetuating wickedness, resulting in institutionalised malevolence in every situation and at every level of society.
+Even the heroes, the protagonists, the good ones, those trying to quite literally save the world from itself, are merely _questionably good_ most of the time.
+It is a dark, dark work, but it is very, very good.
+It will haunt me for while.
+If you at all can, **read it.**
+  {170k + 150k + 170k words}